Kuro-Suika/Kuro-Clicker/README.md

 # Kuro Clicker
 A software used to make, record, customize and share macros.
 Its basically just a much better Tiny Task with more qol and features.
-These are for keyboard and mouse macros.
+These are for keyboard and mouse macros and currently only supports Windows.

 ## How to Install
 - Go to the most recent [release](https://github.com/Kuro-Suika/Kuro-Clicker/releases) and install the KuroClicker.zip
-- Extract it wherever you want but make sure it stays in the folder it comes with (it generates files and folders for configs and macros)
+- Extract it wherever you want but make sure it stays in the folder it comes with (it generates files for configs and macros)
-- double click the Kuro Clicker.exe
+- double click the Kuro Clicker.exe,
 Thats it

 ## How to use
+When you first open the app, open your settings and set your keybinds for the different actions.
+While the play/pause and record buttons work, they can mess up macros where you record mouse movements.
+Its much better to use the hotkeys for everything rather than the buttons.
+If your making macros for certain applications like Roblox, you will probably have to use "directinput" instead of the standard input backend.
+Check out this video if youd like to learn about specific settings and what they do. ""

 ## Features
 - Lists all macros and has a favorites and search bar filter